jcanedo279/PenroseAutomata/README.md

  dstate of the tiling.

 ![partialMapEven1.gif](Examples/partialMapEven1.gif "partialMap even 1")
 ![partialMapEven1.gif](Examples/partialMapEven1.gif "partialMap even 1")
 ![partialMapOdd1.gif](Examples/partialMapOdd1.gif "partialMap odd 1")
 ![partialMapOdd2.gif](Examples/partialMapOdd2.gif "partialMap odd 2")

-The two following automata is made by using heavier calculation that is completely (or at least almost) accurate.
+The two following automata are made by using a heavier algorithm that is completely (or at least almost) accurate.
 Note that for accurate adaptive boundaries, there is some fluctuation at the backgroud (which sets a potential reference to the tiling).
-Boundary approximations have no such fluctuation.
+Adaptive boundary approximations have no such fluctuations.

 ![partialMapEvenActual.gif](Examples/partialMapEvenActual.gif "partialMap even actual")
 ![partialMapEvenActual2.gif](Examples/partialMapEvenActual2.gif "partialMap even actual 2")

 **Deep potential wells as acheieved by certain even dimmensions:**